-The following table details the compensation information for the fiscal years ended December 31, 2017 and December 31, 2018 of the Corporation for the Chairman, President and Chief Executive Officer and the Senior Vice President and Chief Financial Officer (each, an "NEO" and, collectively the "Named Executive Officers").
-All amounts presented are as recorded in US dollars.
+The following table details the compensation information for the fiscal years ended December 31, 2018 and December 31, 2019 of the Corporation for the Named Executive Officers.
+All amounts presented in the following tables are as recorded in US dollars.

-Name and Principal Position Year Salary (\$) Stock awards (1) (\$) Option awards (2) (\$) Non-equity incentive plan compensation (\$) All other compensation (3) (\$) Total compensation (\$) Dr. William G. Rice Chairman, President and Chief Executive Officer 2018 2017 540,244 520,395 / / / , / / Mr. Gregory K. Chow Senior Vice President and Chief Financial Officer 2018 2017 375,950 356,703 / , , 150,380 142,681 8,250 8,100 / /
+Name and Principal Position Year Salary (\$) Stock awards (1) (\$) Option awards (2) (\$) Non-equity incentive plan compensation (\$) All other compensation (3) (\$) Total compensation (\$) Dr. William G. Rice Chairman, President and Chief Executive Officer 2019 2018 561,854 540,244 516,298 1,498,970 407,344 270,122 26,400 22,650 1,511,896 2,499,486 Mr. Gregory K. Chow Executive Vice President and Chief Financial Officer 2019 2018 390,988 375,950 , 244,368 150,380 26,400 8,250 1,048,980 1,785,467 Dr. Jotin Marango Senior Vice President and Chief Business Officer 2019 2018 217,500 160,000 426,057 124,002 900 928,459 -

-- (1) The dollar amounts in this column reflect the aggregate grant date fair value of all stock awards granted during the indicated fiscal year.
+- The dollar amounts in this column reflect the aggregate grant date fair value of all stock awards granted during the indicated fiscal year.
 These amounts have been calculated in accordance with ASC 718, excluding the effect of estimated forfeitures.
-Assumptions used in the calculation of these amounts are included in note 9 to our audited consolidated financial statements included in the Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 (the "Original 10-K").
+Assumptions used in the calculation of these amounts are included in note 11 to our audited consolidated financial statements included in the Corporation's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (the "10-K").
 These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the NEOs.
-Dr. Rice and Mr. Chow were each granted 50,000 restricted share units (RSUs) during each of 2017 and 2018, respectively; the RSUs vested over a three month period.
+Dr. Marango was granted 80,000 RSUs on June 3, 2019; 40,000 of the RSUS vested over a three month period and the balance will vest on the anniversary of the grant.
 Stock awards are subject to the executives' continued employment with the Corporation.
-All stock awards issued to Dr. Rice and Mr. Chow may be subject to accelerated vesting following termination of employment.
-See "Termination and Change of Control Benefits" below. - (2) The dollar amounts in this column reflect the aggregate grant date fair value of all stock option awards granted during the indicated fiscal year.
+All stock awards issued to Dr. Rice, Mr. Chow and Dr. Marango may be subject to accelerated vesting following termination of employment.
+See "Termination and Change of Control Benefits" below. - (2) The dollar amounts in this column reflect the aggregate grant date fair value of all share option awards granted during the indicated fiscal year.
 These amounts have been calculated in accordance with ASC 718, using the Black-Scholes option-pricing model and excluding the effect of estimated forfeitures.
-Assumptions used in the calculation of these amounts are included in note 9 to our audited consolidated financial statements included in the Corporation's Original 10-K. These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the NEOs. - During the year ended December 31, 2017, Dr. Rice and Mr. Chow were each awarded 150,000 stock options with vesting periods of four years.
-The awards granted in 2018 included 700,000 stock options for Dr. Rice, of which 300,000 vested immediately, and 400,000 that will vest over four years, and 500,000 stock options for Mr. Chow of which 150,000 vested immediately and 350,000 that will vest over four years.
-Stock options are subject to the executives' continued employment with the Corporation and have a maximum term of 10 years.
-All stock option grants issued to Dr. Rice and Mr. Chow may be subject to accelerated vesting following termination of employment.
-See "Termination and Change of Control Benefits" below. - (3) The dollar amounts in this column reflects the Corporation's contributions to the executives' accounts in our 401(k) plan in the amount of \$8,100 each for 2017 and \$8,250 each for 2018, and for Dr. Rice's car allowance, which was \$14,400 in both 2017 and 2018.
+Assumptions used in the calculation of these amounts are included in note 9 to our audited consolidated financial statements included in the Corporation's 10-K. These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the NEOs.

+During the year ended December 31, 2019 the following share options were granted to NEOs: 400,000 share options for Dr. Rice, 300,000 share options for Mr. Chow, and 320,000 share options for Dr. Marango.
+All options granted will vest over four years.

+Share options are subject to the executives' continued employment with the Corporation and have a maximum term of 10 years.
+All share option grants issued to Dr. Rice and Mr. Chow may be subject to accelerated vesting following termination of employment.
+See "Termination and Change of Control Benefits" below